bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 front right LED (1) is blinking red twice every second.
 * **Power on and all is good but sensors are not yet calibrated:** The blue LEDs (2 and 3) are fully lit and the front right LED (1) is blinking red with 2 seconds interval.
-Put the crazyflie 2.0 on a level surface and keep it absolutely still to calibrate.
+Put the Crazyflie 2.0 on a level surface and keep it absolutely still to calibrate.
 * **Radio connected:** The front left LED (4) is flickering in read and/or green.
 * **Battery low:** The front right LED (1) is fully lit in red.
 It's time to land and re-charge the battery.